mfn/cakephp2-magic-properties/README.md

   $component = ['Bar'];
 }
 ```
-However it may also cause to re-order your existing properties if none have really changed (because interally first all properties are always removed).
+Note: it may also cause to re-order your existing properties if none have really changed (because interally first all properties are always removed).

 See the `--help` flag for other options.
 The library is designed to act idempotent.